siddhartha-gadgil/ProvingGround/README.md

 There is not much besides the source.

-* The [website](http://siddhartha-gadgil.github.io/ProvingGround/) has the most current documentation.
+* The [website](http://siddhartha-gadgil.github.io/ProvingGround/) has the most current documentation, including _scaladocs_.
 * The [notes](https://github.com/siddhartha-gadgil/ProvingGround/tree/master/notes) folder contains Jupyter notebooks illustrating some of the code.
 * Some documentation is in the [project wiki](https://github.com/siddhartha-gadgil/ProvingGround/wiki).

+## Contributors

+This project has _greatly_ benefited by contributions from

+* Dymtro Mitin
+* Tomoaki Hashizaki
+* Olivier Roland
+* Ankit Jaiswal
+* Sayantan Khan

+The principal developer is Siddhartha Gadgil (Department of Mathematics, Indian Institute of Science, Bangalore).

 ## Running